pschachte/wybe/WYBE.md

 Note that it is not permitted to specify both constructors and an explicit representation for a type.

+#### Type casting
+In some cases, foreign code may need to cast values of one Wybe type to another, to satisfy both sides of an interface.
+This follows a syntax similar to applying [type constraints](type constraints), except that the variable is separated from its type with a `:!`:

+> *expr* `:!` *type*

+This differs from an ordinary type constraint in that:

+    -  this may only be used in foreign calls;
+    -  it may only be applied to (input or output) variables; and
+    -  it only specifies the type of the *output* of the expression; it does not require the input to be the same type.

+The final point is the key difference:  a *type constraint* specifies the type of both the value being passed and the value being received, while a *type cast* only specifies the type of the value received.
+In the case of an input to a foreign instruction, this does not specify the type of the variable appearing, but only the type of the value used in the instruction.
+For the output of a foreign instruction, a type cast specifies the type of the value that will be stored in the variable, but does not constrain the type of the output of the instruction.

+It is also important to understand that type casts may extend or truncate the value being passed, but it will not change the bits of the value.
+If you wish to convert between floating point and integer representations, see the [integer/floating point conversion](conversion) instructions.

 #### Wybe low-level memory management primitives